-University Canada West also offers undergraduate degree completion programs for those with previous academic credits or an equivalent level of training and work experience: Credentials are assessed on an individual basis or through recognized block transfer program.
+University Canada West also offers undergraduate degree completion programs for those with previous academic credits or an equivalent level of training and work experience:

+Credentials are assessed on an individual basis or through recognized block transfer program.
 Prior learning assessments are also offered for students with substantial formal and informal learning and experience related to a specific subject area.
 Refer to the section on Prior Learning Assessment and Recognition later in this Calendar.

-MBA Foundation Courses
+MBA Foundation

-Applicants who seek admission to the MBA program and do not have a current GMAT/GRE score or professional experience waiver may choose to complete a set of four MBA Foundation courses as a means of qualifying for admission.
-Additionally, the Admissions Committee may recommend that certain applicants complete MBA Foundation courses to demonstrate academic readiness for admission to the MBA program.
+Applicants who seek admission to the MBA program and but do not meet the general admission requirements may be admitted to the MBA Foundation program.
 The MBA Foundation courses include courses in the following areas:

 - Business and Academic Writing

-- Quantitative Reasoning and Analysis
+- Quantitative Skills for Business

 - Business Fundamentals

 - Economics from a Business Perspective

-Graduate Programs
+Graduate Program